-The Company has published it's 2023 Sustainability Report which can be found on the Company's website.
+The Company has published its 2023 Sustainability Report which can be found on the Company's website.
 Since completing its public listing in 2022, the Company has taken significant steps towards transparent and responsible Environmental, Social and Governance ("ESG") and sustainability practices to ensure that it aligns its operations with best standard business principles in these areas.
 During 2023, the Company integrated ONYEN Corporation's ESG reporting software allowing for the seamless capture, monitoring and reporting of ESG data points ensuring compliance with global standards.
 The Company also initiated an Initiative for Responsible Mining Assurance ("IRMA") Ready self-assessment for the Bandeira Project to gain insights into how our operational practices align with the IRMA Ready-Standard and industry best practices.

-Subsequent to the end of the quarter, the Company joined the United Nations Global Compact, the world's largest corporate sustainability initiative, reflecting the Company's commitment to advancing the United Nations Sustainable Development Goals.
-The company reinforces its commitment to addressing key global challenges including climate action, gender equality, poverty reduction and biodiversity protection.
+During the year ended December 31, 2024, the Company joined the United Nations Global Compact, the world's largest corporate sustainability initiative, reflecting the Company's commitment to advancing the United Nations Sustainable Development Goals.
+The Company reinforces its commitment to addressing key global challenges including climate action, gender equality, poverty reduction and biodiversity protection.
 Participation requires annual reporting on progress and ensuring transparency.